Overview

 At The Works, we recognise the importance of the combination of having a clear set of policies together with a robust due diligence program as key drivers in mitigating the risk of modern slavery across our supply chains.

-Firstly, we require all new suppliers of merchandise to sign our Terms and Conditions of Purchase which include references to our Ethical Trading Code of Conduct, and our specific ethical sourcing requirements for our suppliers of merchandise and their associated factories.
+Our due-diligence process begins at onboarding, where all new suppliers of merchandise must sign our Terms and Conditions of Purchase which include references to our Ethical Trading Code of Conduct, and our specific ethical sourcing requirements for our suppliers of merchandise and their associated factories.
 These Terms and Conditions of Purchase must be signed before The Works will place orders.
-Secondly, we have conducted a risk assessment on our supplier base of stock products (sold in store and online) in order to form the basis of our supply chain ethical compliance program.
-This risk assessment considers two core variables: the brand element and the country of origin.

 We are committed to developing long-term relationships with suppliers who share our commitment to eradicating slavery and human trafficking and whose business practices are responsible and ethical.